hansung080/hos/docs/dev_env_win.md

 ```

 # Install IDE
-You can choose any IDE or editor you want to work on. \
+You can choose any IDEs or editors you want to work on. \
-`Visual Studio Code` or `Eclipse` is one of recommendable IDEs when writing code in C language.
+`Visual Studio Code` or `Eclipse` is one of the recommendable IDEs when writing code in C language.

 ### Install Visual Studio Code
 Download VS Code Installer from [Visual Studio Code Download](https://code.visualstudio.com/download) \